qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 "Your destroyers hold you by means of your endurance, your generosity, your innocence, your love — the endurance that carries their burdens — the generosity that responds to their cries of despair — the innocence that is unable to conceive of their evil and gives them the benefit of every doubt [...] — the love, your love of life, which makes you believe that they are men and that they love it, too.
 But [...] life is the object of their hatred.
 Leave them to the death they worship. [...]
 Do you hear me ... my love?

 > [...]
-"You will win when you are ready to pronounce the oath I have taken at the start of my battle— and for those who wish to know the day of my return, I shall now repeat it to the hearing of the world: "I swear— by my life and love of it— that I will never live for the sake of another man, nor ask another man to live for mine."
+"You will win when you are ready to pronounce the oath I have taken at the start of my battle — and for those who wish to know the day of my return, I shall now repeat it to the hearing of the world: "I swear — by my life and love of it — that I will never live for the sake of another man, nor ask another man to live for mine."

 ### Part 3, Chapter 8